PatrickRClarke/CECS458/README.md

 **Important**:
 While predicting the Estimated Moving Average (EMA), within a window, for the next 5 minute candle may be beneficial for some traders - I would not recommend trading by this metric alone.
-The predictions made by this model alone can not be relied upon for consistent profits.
-I would not recommend relying on this model for execution logic.
-However, it still has value in that it could help a trader understand unfolding trends.
+The predictions made by this model can not be relied upon for consistent profits.
+Do not rely on this model for execution logic.
+However, this model still may have value in that it could help a trader understand unfolding market trends.